 The Spark with Tift Merritt: John Grisham

-Registration for this event closes at 6:30 PM EDT on Thursday, May 26, 2022.
-Available on-demand for all ticketholders for 72 hours, beginning on May 26, 2022 at 7:30 PM EDT.
+Registration for this event closes at 6:30 PM ET on Thursday, June 30, 2022.
+Available on-demand for all ticketholders for 72 hours, beginning June 30, 2022 at 7:30 PM ET.
 Suggested ticket donation (per household) is $15.
 Tickets available starting at $0.

 Join us for The Spark with Tift Merritt featuring John Grisham, the New York Times bestselling author renowned for his breathtaking legal thrillers.

 How do you light a spark?
 How do you make something true?
 How does art happen?
 What is mumbled on the way in the studio and how can we hear it?

 Originally a criminal attorney, John Grisham was inspired to write what he experienced in court.
 “I seriously doubt I would ever have written the first story had I not been a lawyer,” Grisham says.
 “I never dreamed of being a writer.
 I wrote only after witnessing a trial.”